smeechoo/SCCS/README.md

 # SCCS
-The Minecraft Plugin that will allow you to create Chest Shops using signs.
+Minecraft Paper plugin that allows the creation of Shop Chests.